-I never understood orzo.
+I never really understood orzo.
 Rice-shaped pasta?
 Pasta-flavored rice?
 I was never quite sure so I avoided it altogether — until now.
-This recipe comes from Hayley — my daughter and co-author of this blog — who’s cooking style leans toward quick and easy so I decided to give this one a try.
-Creamy, flavorful, satisfying: if that isn’t the definition of comfort food, I don’t know what is.
-Make this as a side dish with fish or roast chicken for dinner, or eat it by itself curled up on the couch and enjoy it just as it is.
+This dish is actually Hayley’s recipe– my daughter and co-author of this blog, so this is is actually a review.
+It’s good!
+Serve this as a side dish with fish or roast chicken, or curl up on the couch and enjoy it just as it is.
 This is comfort in a bowl. — L. Weal

 2 tablespoons unsalted butter